kaleemullah-dotcom/Music-Megathread/README.md

 - [Lame](http://lame.sourceforge.net/) - A high quality free and open-source MP3 encoder

-- [TuneFlow](https://tuneflow.com/) - A next-gen DAW that helps you generate melody, beats, or a whole song
+- [TuneFlow](https://tuneflow.com/) - A next-gen DAW that helps you generate melody, beats, or a whole song [Bass Booster](https://tuneflow.com/) - An advance browser based bass booster tool where you can boost of any song ,audio or even voice.

 - [Viper4Android](https://github.com/AndroidAudioMods/ViPER4Android) - Viper4Android is an audio processing tool for rooted Android devices